georg199041/LVIS-test/Readme.md

-# This is the job interview test task fro LVIS.
+# This is the job interview test task from LVIS.

 - For initial condition please check Offline Coding Assessment.pdf
 - In case you want to run tests